EnterpriseDB/edb-ansible/README.md

 **This step does not automatically make the 'postgres' collection available to your playbooks.**

-Cloning the 'postgres' repository source code from the repository GitHub
+Cloning the `postgres` repository source code from the repository GitHub
 ----------------
 Downloading the code from the repository can be accomplished by following the steps below: